 1 shallot, finely chopped

-2 dl beef stock (brown sauce), veal stock or game stock
+2 dl beef stock (brown sauce), veal stock or game stock rather concentrated in taste

 1+ dl dry white wine